chrisxfire/chrisxfire.github.io/content/notes/asp.net/ef-core/from-razor-pages-in-ef-core-in-aspnet-core.md

 - `Deleted`—entity marked for deletion; `SaveChanges` issues a `DELETE` statement
 - `Detached`—entity is not being tracked by database context

-# Visual Studio
+# visual studio
 Visual Studio can view databases: View > SQL Server Object Explorer (SSOX)

 # Microsoft.AspNetCore.Diagnostics.EntityFrameworkCore
 This package provides ASP.NET Core middleware for EF Core error pages.

-# Asynchronous Programming in EF Core
+# asynchronous programming in ef core
 EF Core uses async operations by default.
 However:
 - Only statements that cause queries or commands to be sent to the database are executed asynchronously.
 - An EF Core context is not thread safe — do not execute parallel operations.

-# Reading Entities
+# reading entities
 To read a single entity, prefer `FirstOrDefaultAsync` (which returns null if nothing is found) over:
 - `SingleOrDefaultAsync` which throws an exception if there's more than one entity that satisfies the query filter
 - `FindAsync` because you cannot use `Include` with this method.